cyclikal/temperature-box-controller/README.md

 ```

 Note that the `"protocol"` and the `"state"` will be populated by the application upon running.
 The `"address"` and the `"port"` can be changed in the GUI.
+The application should work whether the boxes are connected by USB or RS485.
+The `"address"` parameter is the address set on the physical PID controller (Novus N1050).

 # Usage
 The application is launched by running the gui.py file in the `temperaturebox` folder: